xstefank/pv260-sta-performance/task3.md

 ## 3. Problem
 ### Root causes
 1. Other teams do not care about test passing
-1. There is no code review in those teams
+1. Other teams are not doing code reviews
-1. Other teams not finding their own errors with enough time left before release
+1. Other teams are not finding their own errors with enough time left before release

 ### Possible solutions
 1. Pressure other teams not to commit unstable changes
     * Refusal of the participation from the other teams
-    * No tooling or knowledge in other teams how to avoid such situations
+    * No tooling or required knowledge in other teams how to avoid such situations
 1. Mandatory code review before a feature gets passed to release branches
     * This might result in work priority change
     * The development will take more time